kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Observability Benefits From Explicit Components Too
+## Observability Benefits From Explicit Components Too { #observability-explicit-components }

 When component roles are known, observability can map more clearly to architecture.